How to Elope in Colorado: Your Ultimate Rocky Mountain Elopement Guide

 Rocky Mountain National Park

-With its towering peaks, alpine lakes, and sweeping meadows, this national park provides a stunning backdrop for a mountain elopement.
-Permits are required to elope or get married anywhere in RMNP (regardless of the size of your group) and all ceremonies must occur in the designated location on your permit.
-RMNP accepts applications the year in advance of desired wedding month and the maximum wedding ceremony size is 30 people, unless the normal site limit is less.
-Permits cost $300 and sites are reserved for blocks of 2 hours.
+With its towering peaks, alpine lakes, and sweeping meadows, Rocky Mountain National Park provides a stunning backdrop for a mountain elopement.
+Permits are required to elope or get married anywhere in RMNP (regardless of the size of your group), and all ceremonies must occur in the designated location on your permit.
+RMNP accepts applications one year in advance of your desired wedding month, and the maximum wedding ceremony size is 30 people, unless the site's normal limit is lower.
+Permits cost $300, and sites are reserved for blocks of 2 hours.
+The park is extremely busy during summer and fall, and a permit does not keep park visitors from recreating at your ceremony site.

-Considered one of the most photographed mountain ranges in North America, Maroon Bells offers unparalleled beauty and tranquility.
-You can rent out the amphitheater to have some of the most iconic peaks in Colorado as your backdrop.
-This incredible ceremony site can be reserved one year in advance for $200.
+Considered one of the most photographed mountain ranges in North America, the Maroon Bells Amphitheater offers unparalleled beauty and tranquility.
+You can rent the amphitheater to have some of Colorado's most iconic peaks as your backdrop.
+This incredible ceremony site can be reserved up to 1 year in advance for $200.
 There is a maximum of 50 people for private events.
-The site books quickly, so choose your date and then book right when the date is released (one year in advance).
+The site books up quickly, so choose your date and book immediately when it becomes available (one year in advance).
+Note that you can take portraits on your wedding day at the Maroon Bells without a permit; you just cannot host a ceremony.

 Great Sand Dunes National Park

 Imagine saying "I do" amidst towering sand dunes against the backdrop of snow-capped mountains.
-The sand dunes are one of the most incredible spots to visit in Colorado and are actually the highest sand dunes in North America!
-And with a special use permit, you can get married here!
+Great Sand Dunes National Park is one of Colorado's most unique and incredible spots to visit, and it is the highest sand dunes in North America!
+And with a special use permit for $200, you can get married here!
+It’s also one of the few national parks where dogs are permitted (on leash) on the trails!

 San Juan Mountains

-Located in Southwest Colorado, the San Juan Mountain Range is home to some of the most incredible backdrops with red-rock mountains, colorful alpine lakes, lush green fields of wildflowers, towering waterfalls, and some incredible 4x4 off-road trails.
-The San Juans also boast some of the most picturesque mountain towns with incredible history like Telluride, Ouray, Silverton, and Durango.
+Located in Southwest Colorado, the San Juan Mountain Range features some of the most incredible backdrops, including jagged mountain peaks, colorful alpine lakes, lush green fields of wildflowers, towering waterfalls, and 4x4 off-road trails.
+The San Juans also offer some of the most picturesque mountain towns with rich history, including Telluride, Ouray, Silverton, and Durango.
 Check out my full San Juan Elopement guide!

 Garden of the Gods

-Located near Colorado Springs, this iconic park showcases stunning red rock formations and dramatic vistas that will take your breath away.
-There is plenty to do in Colorado Springs including great lodging, restaurants, and outdoor adventures.
+Located near Colorado Springs, the iconic Garden of the Gods park showcases stunning red rock formations and dramatic vistas that will take your breath away.
+You can get married in the park at a designated ceremony spot for free (up to 30 guests), and no permit is required.
+There is plenty to do in Colorado Springs, including great lodging, restaurants, and outdoor adventures.
 And you can get married here for free!

 Summit and Eagle County

-Only about an hour from Denver is Summit County, which hosts some of Colorado’s best ski resorts and popular mountain towns including Breckenridge, Copper Mountain, Frisco and Keystone.
-And just a half hour over Vail Pass is Eagle County with Vail and Beaver Creek Mountains.
-These are popular elopement destinations whether you want to hike in summer or ski in the winter for your wedding day!
+Only about an hour from Denver is Summit County, which hosts some of Colorado’s best ski resorts and popular mountain towns, including Breckenridge, Copper Mountain, Frisco, and Keystone.
+Just half an hour over Vail Pass is Eagle County, home to the Vail and Beaver Creek Mountains.
+These are popular elopement and wedding destinations, whether you want to hike in summer or ski in the winter for your wedding day!

 Aspen and Crested Butte

 Both Aspen and Crested Butte are perfect elopement locations in any season.
-Both towns have renowned ski resorts, incredible trails and greenery during the summer, famous landmarks (hello, Maroon Bells), and are hot spots for leaf peeping during the fall with fields of golden aspens!
-They are also some of the most picturesque mountain towns in Colorado with plenty of lodging, restaurants, and things to do!
+Both towns have renowned ski resorts, incredible trails and greenery in the summer, famous landmarks (hello, Maroon Bells), and are hot spots for leaf peeping in the fall, with fields of golden aspens!
+If you fly into Denver, you’ll need to rent a car to make the 4-hour drive, but you can also fly directly into the Aspen airport.
+Aspen and Crested Butte are two of the most picturesque mountain towns in Colorado, with plenty of lodging, restaurants, and things to do!

 How to Elope in Colorado: Steps for Planning Your Dream Elopement